stevenong99/Chat-Resume/res/cv.md

 - Chinese: Native Language
 - Malay: Advanced Listener, Intermediate Speaker, Advanced Reading and Writing

-## My hobbies and interests:
+## His hobbies and interests:
 - He is an avid gamer, particularly fond of indie souls-likes and roguelikes.
-- He is a book lover, fantasy and thriller books are my favorite.
+- He is a book lover, fantasy and thriller books are his favorite.
 - He is a casual badminton player.

 ## Referrals and others you can call to ask about him: